OGMasterShabaRanks/Google-Cybersecurity-Portfolio/03_Project-3-Network-Analysis/README.md

     * **Reference to Cert:** This process directly applies the knowledge gained in **Course 3**, which covers how to use network protocol analyzers to investigate network traffic and understand communication protocols.

 * **Phase 2: Vulnerability Identification and Reporting**
     * **Action:** After identifying key vulnerabilities, such as a user transmitting their password in clear text, I documented my findings in a structured report.
-I included screenshots from Wireshark as evidence and clearly explained the security risks associated with each vulnerability.
+I included screenshots from Wireshark (in the form of a TCP/HTTP log screenshot) as evidence and clearly explained the security risks associated with each vulnerability.
     * **Reference to Cert:** This task reinforces the critical-thinking skills emphasized throughout the program, particularly the ability to identify security flaws and articulate their importance to stakeholders.

 **5. Results and Key Takeaways**